mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-0.md

 - Create the `install-config.yaml` file, setting the subnets recently created (**parent region only**)

-> Adapt it as your usage, the requirement is to set the field `platform.aws.subnets` with the subnet IDs
+> Adapt it as your usage, the requirement is to set the field `platform.aws.subnets` with the subnet IDs recently created

 ```bash
 cat <<EOF > ${PWD}/install-config.yaml